 A domestic connection would have avoided this.

-We had to convince security to let us back in the terminal – remember Mr. PC didn’t have an real boarding pass.
+We had to convince security to let us back in the terminal – remember my husband didn’t have a real boarding pass.
 You can’t go through security without a boarding pass.
 You can’t get the boarding pass fixed without going through security.
 Win-win right there.

 Since it was past our flight’s original take off time, the computer system closed the flight.
-No one was able to look up anything or print Mr. PC’s boarding pass.
+No one was able to look up anything or print his boarding pass.
 We also still didn’t know if our flight had left without us.
 Totally calm.
 I didn’t panic at all.

 Off we went.